-- CTS 120 Hardware/Software Support Credit Hours: 3 - NET 125 Introduction to Networks Credit Hours: 3 - NOS 230 Windows Administration I Credit Hours: 3 - WBL 110 World of Work Credit Hours: 1
+- CTS 120 Hardware/Software Support Credit Hours: 3 - NET 125 Introduction to Networks Credit Hours: 3 - NOS 230 Windows Administration I Credit Hours: 3 WBL 110 World of Work Credit Hours: 1

-Developmental coursework (including all prerequisites) will be required of students whose placement test scores indicate a need for greater proficiency in the areas of reading, English, mathematics, and computers.
-Please refer to the Course Descriptions section for prerequisite course information.
+Developmental coursework (both prerequisite and corequisite) will be required of students whose placement test measures indicate a need for greater proficiency in the areas of English and/or mathematics.
+Please refer to the Course Description section for prerequisite and corequisite course information.